Order Some Really Big Fun for the Holidays!

 If you want a Christmas train that will run and run, click the button to learn more and to check stock at Amazon today.

-To check on pricing and availability please click the button to the right
+To check stock on Amazon, please click the button on the right.

 For about a decade, Lionel made battery-powered toys that would run on Large Scale track (45mm, about 1 3/4"), so they were marketing them as Large Scale trains.
 They were toys, not model trains, although I found them useful for things like setting up temporary railroads where visiting children could run the trains.